 with Igor Kopylov

 Abstract: We model stochastic choice rules via finitely many types θ that maximize distinct expected utility functions and use endogenous tie-breaking rules.
 First, we characterize discrete random expected utility (DREU) where the likelihood μ(θ) of each relevant type θ is preserved across all menus A. This model is a discrete version for the random expected utility of Gul and Pesendorfer (2006), but our axioms, identification, and tie-breaking procedures are novel.
-More generally, we propose discrete-map expected utility (DMEU), where the likelihoods μA(θ) are contingent on the menu A. The continuous map μA is identified uniquely in our model.
-DMEU captures various kinds of context dependence, such as reason-based choice, extremeness aversion, and other behavioral patterns.
-Moreover, we use DMEU to model self-selection, where types can increase their participation rates across distinct menus, but only if their best choices are improved.
-The standard monotonicity principle for stochastic choices delivers a novel self-selective property for the type likelihoods μA.
-This bias is identifiable because all types are assumed to maximize expected utility functions.
-By contrast, it can distort the likelihoods μ(θ) without turning Block-Marschak polynomials negative in the general random utility model.
-Finally, we discuss applications to random risk aversion and random Cobb-Douglas utility.
+More generally, we propose discrete-map expected utility (DMEU) where the likelihoods μA(θ) can vary continuously with the menu A. The map μ is identified uniquely in our model.
+DMEU captures various kinds of context dependence with both behavioral and normative motivations.
+Our main application of DMEU is a model of self-selection, where types can increase their participation rates across distinct menus when their best choices are improved.
+The standard monotonicity principle for stochastic choices delivers a self-selective property for the map μ.
+We argue that self-selection in menus of lotteries can be consistent with the Block--Marschak random utility model over menus of deterministic outcomes, but the identification of types in the latter approach becomes misspecified.
+Finally, we discuss applications of DREU and DMEU to random risk aversion and random Cobb-Douglas utility.